pedrovrima/prisma-graphql-auto-resolver/Readme.md

 ```

-Right now, the existence of the type `AllType` (or any other name, obviously) is required since when creating a query it will inform the name of the table Prisma needs to query.
+Right now, the existence of the type `AllTypes` (or any other name, obviously) is required since when creating a query it will inform the name of the table Prisma needs to query.
 For example, this GraphQL query:

 ```
 query{